-The partnership between ASU, Maricopa County Community College District (MCCCD), and Science Foundation Arizona (SFAz) will allow two-year colleges in metropolitan Phoenix and rural Arizona to deliver a STEM-based nanotechnology curriculum designed to meet the economic development needs of their communities.
+The partnership between ASU, NAU, Maricopa County Community College District (MCCCD), and Science Foundation Arizona (SFAz) will allow two-year colleges in metropolitan Phoenix and rural Arizona to deliver a STEM-based nanotechnology curriculum designed to meet the economic development needs of their communities.

 NCI-SW also provides entrepreneurship training for users who wish to commercialize nanotechnology in order to benefit society.
 To facilitate the commercialization of research breakthroughs, the NCI-SW supports prototyping facilities and low-volume manufacturing pilot lines for solar cells, flexible electronics, and biomolecular arrays.

 The Science Outside the Lab summer program at the ASU, Washington DC, campus will allow users across the NNCI to explore the policy issue associated with nanotechnology.